Skip to content

 Time filtering is not supported.

-Supports time filtering, follows the dashboard Time Widget linkage
+Supports adding time filtering, follows dashboard time widget;

-Value range: All source values under the default index within the selected time range.
+Value range: All source values under the default index within the selected time.

 SHOW_OBJECT_FIELD('kubernetes_nodes');